collinalexbell/HackMatrix/game-design.md

-# HackMatrix
+# HackMatrix University
+Learn to code a Voxel world from inside a Voxel university RPG
 ## VR
 This should support VR out of the box.
 I want a VR desktop and I will have it.
 I will buy a XR headset when I'm in STL and implement XR controls before I leave.
 ## Kickstarter
 ### Idea (I need to focus on these 4 things to make the 150,000$)
-- a good idea
+#### a good idea
-- in the right place
+#### in the right place: here
+VR, digital world, english speaking
-- at the right time
+#### at the right time: now
+2024, XR has a flagship headset, VRChat is the largest multiplyer VR VR is used for fun (mostly), no one works full time in it, it isn't used for schooling, online universities suck
-- sold convincingly
+#### sold convincingly
 ### Goal
 150k, so I can move to Oregon and be free for 2 years (which will init the rest of my life)